-Nucleate pool boiling heat transfer to slush and liquid hydrogen for SMES.
+Nucleate pool boiling heat transfer to slush hydrogen and slush nitrogen

 When stored liquid or slush hydrogen is used as the refrigerant for SMES,

 it is important to consider nuclear pool boiling heat transfer properties.

 We used a 0.025 m diameter circular flat-plate made of copper as a heat transfer surface.
 The heat transfer surface was placed in differing orientations (horizontal upward facing, vertical, and horizontal downward facing) to investigate nuclear pool boiling heat transfer to liquid hydrogen at the normal boiling point (0.1 MPa, 20 K: NBP liquid), liquid hydrogen at the triple point pressure (0.007 MPa, 14 K: TP liquid), and settled slush hydrogen at the triple-point pressure (0.007 MPa, 14 K: TP slush).
 In the experiments, mass solid fractions of 20-35 wt.% were used, and the critical heat flux (CHF) was verified.
 Heat transfer was also similarly measured for liquid and slush nitrogen .